 During the 2018–2019 academic year, Scott County partnered with the Resilient Communities Project (RCP) on 14 projects designed to advance the County's long-range 2040 comprehensive plan.
 Twenty County staff participated in the partnership, working with more than 100 graduate, professional, and undergraduate students across 18 University of Minnesota courses representing 13 academic departments at the University of Minnesota and St. Catherine University.

-Scott County has been the fastest growing county in Minnesota for the last few decades.
-Home to Shakopee, Savage, Jordan, and Belle Plain, Scott County contains eight cities and eleven townships covering an area of 365 square miles.
-Much of Scott County’s growth has been due to its location on the Minnesota River, which supported the county's fur trading, lumber, and farming industries in the 1800s.
+Located southwest of Minneapolis/St. Paul, Scott County has been the fastest growing county in Minnesota for the last few decades.
+Much of the County’s growth has been due to its location on the Minnesota River, which supported the county's fur trading, lumber, and farming industries in the 1800s.
 More recent growth can be tied to the opening of the Bloomington Ferry Bridge in 1995, which connected Scott County residents with employment opportunities in the southwest Twin Cities metropolitan area.
 The population increased 55 percent between 1990 and 2000, growing to an estimated population of 143,680 residents in 2016.

 "We are very excited to partner with the University of Minnesota to undertake research that will help advance our long-range 2040 comprehensive plan.
 The timing is perfect.
 Looking at all of the community feedback and input gathered over the past two years as part of the 2040 planning process, we have identified some important research and analysis topics to move forward, and now we can match those research needs with University students, faculty and coursework.
 This is a unique opportunity to move right from plan creation into plan implementation with all of the great University resources at our side ready to assist."